ibrsec/plane-scape-fs/client/README.md

 🚩 All screens have been optimized for responsive design.

 ---
 <b>FRONTEND:</b> </br>

 🎯 React Development: Built an intuitive flight booking interface using React.js to provide a seamless and user-friendly experience for travelers.

-🛠 State Management: Utilized Redux Toolkit and Persist to manage flight data, bookings, and user preferences efficiently.
+🛠 State Management: Utilized Redux Toolkit and Persist to manage flight data, destinations, airlines, bookings, and user preferences efficiently.

-🚀 React Router: Integrated React Router to allow users to navigate smoothly between flight search, booking, and profile pages.
+🚀 React Router: Integrated React Router to allow users to navigate smoothly between home page, my flights, login and register pages.

-🔔 User Notifications: Implemented real-time notifications using React Toastify to keep users informed of flight bookings, cancellations, and status updates.
+🔔 User Notifications: Implemented real-time notifications using React Toastify to keep users informed of flight bookings, deletions, search results.

-🔍 Search Functionality: Developed advanced search features enabling users to filter flights by date, destination, airline, and price range.
+🧮 Functional Highlights: Utilized React Toastify, implemented time calculations, password validation, and stored flight class and flight statuses as constants.

-📷 Document Upload: Supported the upload of documents like ID cards and passports for a streamlined check-in process.
+🔍 Search Functionality: Developed advanced search features enabling users to filter flights by date, flight direction, destination and airline.

 🎨 UI Design: Designed a clean and responsive user interface using Tailwind CSS, ensuring a consistent experience across devices.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>